 Bring one or rent one?
 Big one or umbrella?
 We brought the Bob Revolution because he was used to it and I just love it.
 Based on research, and his weight class, the umbrella stroller looked a little too tight in the shoulders and I wanted him to be comfortable.

 Each attraction has a stroller parking lot.
-I left the diaper bag in the bottom of the stroller but didn’t leave anything valuable in that bag; change of clothes and diaper accessories.
+I left the diaper bag in the bottom of the stroller but didn’t leave anything valuable in that bag; a change of clothes and diaper accessories.
 Some people will say to use a bike lock so no one can steal the stroller; this is not advised.

 A good stroller is also a great way to keep the kids immobile when the crowds get thick, during meals (when highchairs are limited) or to encourage nap/quiet time.
 Check out more reasons why we suggest bringing a stroller for little ones.

 Driving to Walt Disney World from Toronto taught us a few things about driving too expensive resorts.
 Water and snacks to last not only the drive but throughout the park stay are crucial to cutting costs.

 We bought 3 packs of 6 large water bottles and froze them.
-This also acted as cooling packs when putting other items in the cooler.
+These also acted as cooling packs when putting other items in the cooler.
 Some homemade snacks of, crackers, or sandwiches for lunch, and plenty of juice packs.
 The kids had milk with breakfast and dinner, this way all they need is juice and water throughout the day.

 Instead of carrying around a ton of juice boxes or single-use Capri-sun, get yourself a great water bottle for each member of the family and pack a single 2L bottle of water and/or juice in the stroller.
 Refill your bottle as often as desired and request more during meals.
 I did hang on to the store-bought water bottles though – deposits aren’t going to cash themselves out.